gideonshaked/wscli/README.md

 ## Running the program from anywhere on the system

 If you want to run the program from anywhere on your system, download the file named word-search from either the repository or the latest release.
+Then, follow the instructions in word-search.